unchainedshop/unchained/docs/source/advanced-config/quotation.md

 ```

-- **isActivatedFor: (quotationContext: [QuotationContext](https://docs.unchained.shop/types/types/quotations.QuotationContext.html), requestContext: [Context](https://docs.unchained.shop/types/types/api.Context.html))**: Determines for which type of quotation request an adapter is active for. it can be based on the actual quotation in question or any condition you can think of.
+- **isActivatedFor: (quotationContext: [QuotationContext](https://docs.unchained.shop/types/types/quotations.QuotationContext.html), unchainedAPI: [UnchainedCore](https://docs.unchained.shop/types/interfaces/core.UnchainedCore.html))**: Determines for which type of quotation request an adapter is active for. it can be based on the actual quotation in question or any condition you can think of.
 - **configurationError: [QuotationError](https://docs.unchained.shop/types/enums/quotations.QuotationError.html)**: Returns any error that occurred while initializing the adapter. it can be missing environment variable or and other missing required values.
 - **isManualRequestVerificationRequired**: defines if a quotation should be considered valid and ready for quote automatically or should be verified by someone manually.
 - **isManualProposalRequired** Define if a user can respond to quotation request manually or not.